Best Client Portals in 2026: 15 Tools Ranked and Compared

 Benefits of implementing a client portal

-Key features to look for in client portal software
+Key features to look for when choosing/building a client portal

 Authentication and SSO